 About The UAE

-While its economy is largely oil driven, the UAE government has established financial centres within the UAE to attract investment.
-One of these financial centres is the Dubai International Financial Center (DIFC), a special economic zone in the UAE, which serves as a gateway to the Middle East, Africa and South Asia (MEASA) markets.
+While its economy is largely oil-driven, the UAE government has diversified and established financial centres within the Gulf state to attract investment.
+One of these financial centres is the Dubai International Financial Centre (DIFC), a special economic zone in the UAE, which serves as a gateway to the Middle East, Africa and South Asia (MEASA) markets.

-As the DIFC is one of Dubai's independent free-zones, foreign companies may opt to have 100% ownership in the zone without the need of a local partner.
-Other benefits such as 0% tax rates and an English-speaking environment, have made Dubai and the UAE an attractive destination for foreign investment, a key factor in the UAE's success in diversifying its economy.
+In May 2018, the government announced it will allow 100% foreign ownership of companies in certain industries by the end of the year, removing the need for a local partner.
+Companies may also opt for 100% ownership in one of the UAE’s free-trade zones.
+Other benefits such as 0% tax rates and an English-speaking environment have made Dubai and the rest of the UAE an attractive destination for foreign investment, a key factor in the UAE's success in diversifying its economy.
 The lack of capital requirements to establish businesses, a streamlined licensing procedure and a stable banking sector have further enhanced the business climate in the UAE.

-While the UAE shares most of its trading relationships within the MEASA markets, China-UAE trade is expected to grow over the next few years.
-China's largest trading hub outside of the mainland is built in Dubai and given the UAE's status as a vibrant centre of trade and commerce in the Middle East, the UAE is well positioned as a strategic hub for the realisation of China's Silk Road Initiative.
+While the UAE shares most of its trading relationships within the MEASA markets, China is its second largest trading partner and biggest source of imports.
+Given the Gulf state’s status as a vibrant centre of trade and commerce in the Middle East as well as its proximity to China’s Belt and Road routes, the UAE is well positioned to benefit as a strategic hub between East and West.

 What solutions are available in UAE?